CopernicaMarketingSoftware/Documentation/Publisher/en/mx.md

 like feedback.yourcompany.com.
 A server that tries to send a bounce to the bounce address does a MX lookup for this subdomain.
-If you've followed the recommendation from the dashboard and you've correctly configured the MX record, the MX lookup succeeds and contains the address of Copernica's mail servers, and the bounce will be sent to one of our servers where we can process it.
+If you've followed the recommendation from the dashboard and you've correctly configured the MX record, the MX lookup succeeds and contains the address of Copernica's mail servers, so that the bounce is sent to one of our servers where we can process it.

 ## Are you unable to create MX records?